Frequently Asked Questions

 I'd like to register.
 How can I do so?
 How do I pay?

-Register here or please click on the register tab at the top.
+Please click on the register tab at the top.
 If you are a new family, you will need to create an account first.
 If you are a returning family, please log in and you will see the options for registration.
-Payment can be made via cash, check, zelle or paypal for credit card payments.
-However please note paypal/credit card payments are at a slightly higher rate to offset credit card fees.
-Any questions please email registrar@nwcsny.org or info@nwcsny.org
+Payment can be done via check, Zelle, or PayPal for credit card payments.
+However, please note that PayPal/credit card payments are at a slightly higher rate to offset credit card fees.

-Students in Pre-K, K or first grade are typically best suited for the corresponding grade they are in for regular school (ie. Pre-K, K or level 1).
-For older students please reach out to us via info@nwcsny.org and we can work with you to determine the right class based on your child’s abilities.
+Students in Pre-K, K, or first grade are typically best suited for the corresponding grade they are in for regular school (i.e. Pre-K, K, or Level 1).
+For older students, please reach out to us at info@nwcsny.org and we can work with you to determine the right class based on your child's abilities.

 What do they learn each year?

 Please see the curriculum page for more information.
-In addition, the teacher typically adopts the pace of learning depending on the pace of the students.
-Then each class moves through the levels together, so learning is tailored to each class.
+In addition, the teacher typically adapts the pace of learning to the students.
+Each class moves through the levels together, so learning is tailored to each class.

 Tell me more about Parent & Me classes.